PUPIL PREMIUM STRATEGY

 All Icknield Year 7 pupils attract a ‘catch up’ payment as they have not achieved age related norms at the end of key stage 2.
 The funding is used to meet the individual learning needs of these pupils.
 Each pupil’s attainment and progress is analysed for each aspect of literacy and numeracy.
 Pupils have targets in literacy and numeracy and the funding supports them to achieve these targets.
 This includes enhanced staffing and resources as well as dedicated speech and language support.
 Communication is an overarching skill which is supported throughout the school environment.
 Literacy and numeracy is embraced across the curriculum enabling pupils to make the highest possible individual progress.

-In 2016/17 £500 has been received (1 pupil).
-This is being used towards the purchase of new software, Lexia Core 5, an ICT based programme to improve reading.
+In 2016/17 £500 was received (1 pupil).
+This was used towards the purchase of new software, Lexia Core 5, an ICT based programme to improve reading.
 It is student driven, providing personalised learning at the rate of the learner.
 The activities are engaging and motivating, with gaps in learning being specifically targeted.
 Lexia also provides progress monitoring data, without the need to administer tests.

 "Funding to support students in Year 7 to catch up is used very well to provide additional resources and support so that their progress improves" Ofsted 2015